arie68877-web/FudgerzX-Mod-Menu/README.md

-use at your own risk (being banned)!!!
+use at your own risk or you can be banned banned!!